Matthew Walker (scientist)

-Matthew Paul Walker is an English scientist and professor of neuroscience and psychology at the University of California, Berkeley.
-He is a public intellectual focused on the subject of sleep.
+Matthew Walker is a British author, scientist and professor of neuroscience and psychology at the University of California, Berkeley.

 As an academic, Walker has focused on the impact of sleep on human health.
 He has contributed to many scientific research studies.

-Walker became a public intellectual following the publication of Why We Sleep, his first work of popular science, in 2017.
-It became an international bestseller.
+Why We Sleep (2017) is his first work of popular science.

 Early life and education

 Walker was born in Liverpool, England, and was raised in that city and Chester.
 Walker graduated with a degree in neuroscience from University of Nottingham in 1996.
 He received a Ph.D. in neurophysiology from Newcastle University in 1999, where his research was funded by the Medical Research Council (MRC) Neurochemical Pathology Unit.

 Career and research

 Walker has spent most of his career working in the United States.

 Harvard University

-In June 2004, Walker became an assistant professor of psychiatry at Harvard Medical School.
-In one experiment he conducted in October 2002, he trained people to type a complex series of keys on a computer keyboard as quickly as possible.
+In 2004 Walker became an assistant professor of psychiatry at Harvard Medical School.
+In one experiment he conducted in 2002, he trained people to type a complex series of keys on a computer keyboard as quickly as possible.
 One group started in the morning and the other started in the evening, with a 12-hour time interval for each group respectively.
 He and his colleagues found that those who were tested in the evening first and re-tested after getting a good night's sleep improved their performance significantly without a loss of accuracy compared to their counterparts.